 If you’re here and there are still unresolved issues, you will likely return to stage 4 and continue through the remaining stages until your symptoms resolve.
 A majority of the people we see clinically will have been looping through stages 4-6 for months, sometimes years.
 If this resonates with you, our advice to you is this: Don’t give up.

-Click here to read our 80+ 5-star reviews from people who have suffered a brainstem injury.
+Click here to read our 88+ 5-star Google reviews from people who have suffered with post-concussion symptoms and improved with care in our office!

 *Note: The information provided in this article is for educational purposes only and does not constitute a doctor-patient relationship.
 Thus, patients are advised to consult their medical provider or primary care physician before trying any therapies at home.